JadeJaber/jadejaber.github.io/_posts/articles/2017-05-03-Intellij-first-project-windows.md

 ```

 You need first to find the corresponding groupId (org.apache.hive) and the artifacatId (hive-jdbc)

-It may be tricky to find the proper artifactId
+**It may be tricky to find the proper artifactId.
+As you may see the artifactId hadoop-common is the one that contains the org.apache.hadoop.security package.**

 You need to add this dependency into your pom.xml with its version
 ```xml
 <dependencies>